Ryuki Takahashi

 Ryuki Takahashi (高橋 龍輝, Takahashi Ryūki) is a Japanese actor.
-Takahashi was affiliated with the acting unit D-BOYS, produced by Watanabe Entertainment.
+Takahashi was a member of the acting unit D-BOYS, produced by Watanabe Entertainment.
 He is well known for his role as Ryoma Echizen in 5th cast of "Tennis no Oujisama ~ Musicals".
-He retired from the entertainment business due to health reasons on June 30, 2016.
-In 2019, he returned to the entertainment industry by joining the band WIN=W1N.
+He retired from the entertainment industry for health reasons on June 30, 2016.
+However, in 2019, he returned to the entertainment industry by joining the band WIN=W1N.